The Beginner’s Guide to Intermittent Fasting

-intermittent fasting (IF) are not exactly diets, but rather various eating patterns that includes periods of fasts and feasts.
+intermittent fasting (IF) are not exactly diets, but rather eating patterns that include periods of fasts and feasts.

 Nonetheless, becoming a follower of the eating pattern has shown to bare numerous health benefits.
 The benefits of intermittent fasting include significant weight loss and improvements in cholesterol and blood sugar levels.